mattcone/markdown-guide/hacks.md

 <p style="text-align:center">Center this text</p>
 ```

-If this is supported by your Markdown application, the output should look like this:
+If this is supported by your Markdown application, the output looks like this:

 <p style="text-align:center">Center this text</p>